dotnet/arcade/Documentation/NativeToolBootstrapping.md

 ## Overview

-Arcade will provide a set of common installation libraries which will be provided to partipating repos via Maestro.
+Arcade will provide a set of common installation libraries which will be provided to participating repos via Maestro.
 The common libraries will be used to acquire "installers" for native components.

 Repo's will be provided a local bootstrapping file (both an ps1 and an sh file).
 The bootstrapper uses the common libraries to install native toolset dependencies.